2024 BOARD OF DIRECTORS

 Anne has lived in her Eastown home for the past nineteen years with her husband Chris.
 Together they have raised two children, Jack and Alice, and many animals.
 She is a small business owner with an office in Cedar Springs.
 She loves the parks and walkable neighborhoods of Eastown.
 When not at work you can find her walking the, eating at her favorite Eastown restaurants, and spending time with her family and friends.
 Anne is passionate about community events, small business development, and loves planning anything that involves people.
 She is most excited about the opportunity to be of service to her neighbors in whatever way she can.

-• Kelly Elders (She/Her)
+• Erin Conley (She/Her)

 • AJ Julcher (They/Them)